-For several reasons, the SBA's guidance appears to be inconsistent with the language of the CARES Act.
-However, as noted above, borrowers may rely on it, and it provides a simple method to calculate average monthly Payroll Costs.
+The SBA's guidance appears to be inconsistent with the language of the CARES Act.
+However, it provides a simple method to calculate average monthly Payroll Costs.

-- 31. What if I was not in business for the past year? - A Dealerships without 2019 payroll data can calculate their average monthly payroll using payroll data from January 1 to February 29, 2020.

-- 32. How are the limits applied? - The \$10 million and compensation-based limits apply to "business concern" PPP loan applicants.
+- 31. What if I was not in business for the past year? - A Dealerships without 2019 payroll data can calculate their average monthly payroll using payroll data from 1/1/20 to 2/29/20. - 32.
+How are the limits applied? - The \$10 million and compensation-based limits apply to "business concern" PPP loan applicants.
 As discussed above, rooftops that are separate corporate entities generally are considered different business concerns and have separate limits. - 33.
 What if a dealer contracts with a third-party payer such as a payroll provider or a Professional Employer Organization (PEO) to process payroll and report payroll taxes? - If a dealer uses a PEO in a state that requires the PEO to report wage and other data under the EIN of the PEO, payroll documentation provided by the payroll provider that indicates the amount of wages and payroll taxes reported to the IRS by the payroll provider for the borrower's employees will be considered acceptable PPP loan payroll documentation.
 In addition, employees of the eligible borrower will not be considered employees of the eligible borrower's payroll provider or PEO. - 34.
-Should payments that an eligible borrower made to an independent contractor or sole proprietor be included in calculations of the eligible borrower's payroll costs? - No. Notwithstanding contrary language in the CARES Act and in the SBA's rules, SBA guidance indicates that any amounts that an eligible borrower has paid to an independent contractor or sole proprietor should be excluded from the eligible business's payroll costs.
+Should payments that an eligible borrower made to an independent contractor or sole proprietor be included in calculations of the eligible borrower's payroll costs? - No. Notwithstanding contrary language in the CARES Act and in SBA's rules, SBA guidance indicates that any amounts that an eligible borrower has paid to an independent contractor or sole proprietor should be excluded from the eligible business's payroll costs.